secrethub/secrethub-xgo/clients/java/README.md

 # SecretHub Java Client<sup>**experimental**</sup>

-> Before getting started, make sure you've built the SecretHub xgo client.
-See the root of this project.
+> Before getting started, make sure you've built the `secrethub-xgo` client.
+See the `README.md` at the root of this project.

-To get started, first [install]() the SecretHub CLI, [sign up]() for a free developer account.
+To get started, first [install](https://secrethub.io/docs/getting-started/install/) the SecretHub CLI, [sign up](https://secrethub.io/docs/getting-started/signup/) for a free developer account.

 > Make sure you replace `your-username` in the commands below with your own username.